-What would improve your scuba diving fins?
+Your ideal scuba diving fins?

 Would you prefer scuba diving fins that protect the underwater environment against unnecessary damage?
-Are you interested in less cumbersome fins that don’t stick out from your feet, so you don’t kick marine life?
+If so, are you interested in less cumbersome fins that don’t stick out from your feet, so you don’t kick marine life?
 Would you like wear your fins whilst walking into and out of the water, and climbing up and down boat ladders?
 Are you tempted by scuba diving fins that don’t strain your feet, ankles and calf muscles?
 Are you looking for more environmental friendliness and more enjoyment from your scuba diving gear?

 I have designed all these scuba diving benefits and more, into shinfinTM fins.
 Your feet and ankles are free to move naturally because they don’t attach to your feet.
 Instead, they connect power direct to your legs, above your ankle joints.
 This encourages straighter knees than with foot flippers, which keeps your body streamlined for less drag.
 They also guide you into the streamlined kick that is essential to get the best fin power from the stronger muscles in your thighs, buttocks, stomach and torso.
 For greater efficiency, use streamlined wetsuit booties that are flexible enough to let you point your toes.
 Try them, and find out for yourself that these scuba diving fins are an exciting alternative to traditional scuba diving gear.

-Environmental scuba diving gear that preserves marine life
+Environmental dive gear saves marine life

 - they don’t protrude from your toes like foot flippers